ronaksahai/kite-tutorials/docs/economy/daily.md

 ![Demo](../../static/flows/eco/daily.png)

 ## Cooldown
-The first step is to set a cooldown for this command so that users can only claim their daily reward once every 24 hours.
+The first step is to set a cooldown for this command so that users can only claim their daily reward once every **24 hours**.

 You can do so by referring to the [cooldown documentation](../cooldowns.md).
+While setting up the cooldown, make sure to use the scope `daily-{{user.id}}`

 ![FLow](../../static/flows/eco/daily_flow.png)